NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/Profiles.page.md

 * {{pagelink:R4ServiceRequest}}
 * {{pagelink:R4Specimen}}

-Refer to the following for a description of how the profiles may be used to form Bundles for test requesting and reporting:
+Refer to the following for a description of how the profiles may be used to form FHIR <code>Bundles</code> for test requesting and reporting:

 * {{pagelink:BuildContructPathologyRequestBundle}}
 * {{pagelink:BuildContructPathologyReportBundle}}